pascal1062/arduino/relayBoard/README.md

-# Tests with vellemann board ka05
+# Tests with velleman board ka05